TULiberalArts/Global-Studies/pages/funding.md

 All applications are due by **April 1st** for the subsequent academic year and award announcements will be made by April 15th.
 Funds will be made available starting on July 1st, and must be spent in their entirety by June 30th.

-Applications may be sent to globalstudies@temple.edu.
-Any questions can be directed to Mark Pollack, the Director of the Global Studies program, at [mark.pollack@temple.edu](mailto:mark.pollack@temple.edu).
+Applications may be sent to [globalstudies@temple.edu](mailto:globalstudies@temple.edu).
+Any questions can be directed to Sanjoy Chakravorty, the Director of the Global Studies program, at [sanjoy.chakravorty@temple.edu](mailto:sanjoy.chakravorty@temple.edu).